StefKats/SND-LHC/README.md

 <b>Steps to prepare the files:</b>

-1. Run make_depth_dirs.sh
+1. Run <code>make_depth_dirs.sh</code>
-2. Run generate_energy_reco.sh, while selecting "n" to submit to condor, "n" to runPG and "n" to createPDFs
+2. Run <code>generate_energy_reco.sh</code>, while selecting "n" to submit to condor, "n" to runPG and "n" to createPDFs

 <b>Steps to generate results:</b>

-1. Run generate_energy_reco.sh and select "n" to submit to condor, "y" to runPG and "n" to createPDFs (simulate 1000 events per depth and energy)
+1. Run <code>generate_energy_reco.sh</code> and select "n" to submit to condor, "y" to runPG and "n" to createPDFs (simulate 1000 events per depth and energy)
-2. Run generate_energy_reco.sh once the condor jobs have finished and select "n" to submit to condor, "n" to runPG and "y" to createPDFs (create the PDFs for each station of each depth and energy)
+2. Run <code>generate_energy_reco.sh</code> once the condor jobs have finished and select "n" to submit to condor, "n" to runPG and "y" to createPDFs (create the PDFs for each station of each depth and energy)
-3. Run generate_energy_reco.sh once the PDFs have been created and select "y" to submit to condor, "n" to runPG and "n" to createPDFs (reconstruct the energy for each event)
+3. Run <code>generate_energy_reco.sh</code> once the PDFs have been created and select "y" to submit to condor, "n" to runPG and "n" to createPDFs (reconstruct the energy for each event)
 4. Run the reconstruction code in jupyter notebook "Depth reco and diagnostics.ipynb" (reconstruct the depth for each event)

 <!---